The COMMA Method

 You can find additional resources for figuring out the historical and literary setting for each book of the Bible at ccclife.org/context.

 Next, read the passage and make as many observations about it as you possibly can.
-Let me suggest four things to keep your eyes open for.
+Here are four things to keep your eyes open for.
 If it helps, you can use the acronym TRTS (“treats”) to remember them:

 - R: Repeating Words or Ideas: What comes up multiple times in the passage?

-- T: Truths about God: What does this passage tell you about God (Father, Son, or Spirit)?
+- T: Truths about God: What does this passage tell you about God (Father, Son, or Spirit) and the nature of humanity?

 - S: Something Striking: Anything jump out at you for some other reason?